miszu98/ITunesApiConnector/README.md

 # ITunesApiConnector

-### An application that connects to the api, and set up own better "cleariest" endpoint for searching tracks by Author with number of tracks
+### An application that connects to the api, and set up own better "cleariest" endpoint for searching ```random``` tracks by Author with number of tracks

 ## Assumptions
 ### The assumptions were to create a web application that would allow: